antonoro/SpotifyParty/README.md

 Navigate to localhost:3001 and enjoy our app!

-IMPORTANT NOTICE: This app is only a Spotify assitant.
+IMPORTANT NOTICE: This app is only a Spotify assistant.
 It won't play music, only control your listening device.
 You'll need to have a spotify web session opened to enjoy your party (open.spotify.com).

 ## 3: Authors